JenoDK/bank-analysis-r/README.md

 # bank-analysis-r

-A tool to show some bank record analysis<br/>
+A tool to show some bank record analysis read from a csv file<br/>

 Based on <a href="https://benjaminlmoore.wordpress.com/2014/01/04/analyse-your-bank-statements-using-r/">this</a> but done with the use of java.